Erasmus+ Europe

 - The grant can be paid only in Euros.

-- payment of the real cost of the air, rail or bus tickets (on the basis of a previously provided copy of the ticket or boarding pass, etc.)
+- payment of the cost of the air, rail or bus tickets (on the basis of a previously provided copy of the ticket or boarding pass, etc.)

 - The amount of the travel expenses are calculated according to the distance using a calculator which is available on the European Commission Website.
 Costs for the journey there and back should fall within the limit set according to the distance from starting point to Brno as calculated by the calculator.
-The maximum rate for the journey is given in the document Limits on Accommodation and Travel Expenses (which you can find in the Documents section).
-In justified and previously agreed cases, when it is not possible to buy a ticket within the given limit, the CZS will cover the remainder of the cost.

 - Keep copies of tickets or air tickets with the price, date and destination shown and send by e-mail to the CZS coordinator (no later than 10 working days before the start of the mobility).